jfxbed/discogs-label-generator/README.md

 # discogs-label-generator
 Java Program to generate PDF Labels with information about each record in a collection.
+Labels are generated in sets of 50, and rendered using [Labelary's label API](https://labelary.com/service.html)

 # Usage
 Compile using `export CLASSPATH=./libs/*:./ && javac *.java`